Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 - A current medical diagnosis (e.g., a medical diagnosis of a VA-ratable condition, such as Psoriasis or cancer)

-- An in-service event or injury (e.g., When you were exposed to AFFF)
+- An in-service event or injury (e.g., when you were exposed to AFFF)

 - A medical nexus (or link) between 1 and 2 via competent medical evidence.
 This can be a doctor’s statement from a C&P exam, a VA Nexus Letter, etc., that provides this link.

-VA Disability Ratings and Compensation for Veterans Affected by AFFF Exposure
+VA Disability Ratings and Compensation

 Exposure to AFFF often leads veterans to battle severe diseases, such as cancer, hindering their ability to carry out daily tasks.